rickiangela/FinalProject/README.md

 # CodeConnector

-Code connector is a MERN stack application that will connect developers and display repositories and skills.
+Code connector is a Mongo Express React Node stack application that will connect developers and display repositories and skills.

 # Go to CodeConnector
 https://finalproject-codeconnect.herokuapp.com/